-- 98. Where the evidence suggests that there is a serious risk in the form of major4 or critical 5non-compliances the FSA will take appropriate measures to request guarantees over future production from the FBO.
-The guarantees should be a clear undertaking of action by an FBO to remedy the non-compliances which have been communicated to the FBO.
-There must be clear evidence of the intended action, the timescale for implementation and the expected outcome. - 99.
-In the case of a wholesale market, Article 138 (EU) No 2017/625 allows the withdrawal or suspension of an approval in respect of certain units or groups within the market.
+- 92.91.
+Interpretation of the terms "serious deficiency" or "repeated stoppage" mentioned in Article 31(2)(e) as the criteria that provide the basis for withdrawal of approval, has not been specified in the regulations.
+For consistency of approach, working definitions for these terms have been developed by the FSA and FSS and are detailed in Annexe E. - 93.92.
+In the case of a wholesale market, Article 3(4)(c) of Regulation (EC) No 854/2004 allows the withdrawal or suspension of an approval in respect of certain units or groups within the market.
 In the event that the common parts of a wholesale market have the approval withdrawn or suspended, the individually approved units are not able to operate as the approval of the common parts facilities is a precondition to their approval.
-Where the units are able to become self-sufficient in their own right separate approval as individual establishments can be sought. - 100.
-Referrals for review may be identified as a result of either performance monitoring when carrying out official controls (compliance and enforcement) or as a result of local intelligence for example where the establishment has been non-operational (long-term), major curtilage change/rebuild or acts of God6 and/or where there is a strong likelihood that non-compliances will have developed. - 101.
-Where a food business is referred for review of approval by those responsible for carrying out official controls and enforcement at the establishment or through local
+Where the units are able to become self sufficient in their own right separate approval as individual establishments can be sought. - 94.93.
+Referrals for review may be identified as a result of either performance monitoring when carrying out official controls (compliance and enforcement) or as a result of local intelligence for example where the establishment has been non operational (longterm), major curtilage change/rebuild or acts of God25 and/or where there is a strong likelihood that serious deficiencies will have developed. - 95.94.
+Where a food business is referred for review of approval by those responsible for carrying out official controls and enforcement at the establishment or through local intelligence a preliminary review of the evidence presented will be undertaken by a veterinary official. - 96.95.
+Where the preliminary evidence suggests that there may be serious deficiency or there has been repeated stoppage, the CA will: